PsyChat: A Client-Centric Dialogue System for Mental Health Support: Experiments

 \subsubsection{Results}

-We retain the best checkpoint with the highest accuracy in the validation set for each seed.
+The best checkpoint with the highest accuracy in the validation set is retained for each seed.
 The results of accuracy among the four seeds in the test set are reported in Table \ref{tab:accuracy}, demonstrating comparable accuracy to the original paper.
-Therefore, we select the checkpoint trained with the seed of 42 for client behavior recognition.
+Therefore, the checkpoint trained with the seed of 42 is selected for client behavior recognition in our paper.